k4black/codebleu/evaluate_app/README.md

 The metric has shown higher correlation with human evaluation than `BLEU` and `accuracy` metrics.

 ## How to Use
-*Give general statement of how to use the metric*

-*Provide simplest possible example for using the metric*

 ### Inputs